Journeyman1337/FossSweeper/scripts/README.md

 ## Linux package installer scripts

 To build on Linux, multiple development packages need to be pre-installed on your system.
 Use the "install_ubuntu_packages.bash" or "install_fedora_packages.bash" scripts to install packages on either the Ubuntu or Fedora Linux distributions.

-## Script for reseting the project to factory state

-Call the "reset.bash" script in order to reset everything within the repository back to the state it is in the official fork hosted on GitHub.
-This will delete the build folder and remove all git submodules.